benkeen/generatedata/plugins/dataTypes/PhoneRegional/README.md

-## PhoneRegional API Usage
+## PhoneRegional

-Generating data for this Data Type via the API is a little fussy, compared to the UI.
 The idea of this data type is to generate phone numbers in a format that's appropriate for a particular country.
 In other words, it lets you generate multiple rows of data where the random country name and phone number formats match, e.g.

 ```
 United Kingdom      01552 515219